How is Zeffy free?

 |

-Strong nonprofit accounting is the foundation of any successful fundraising strategy.
+Strong nonprofit accounting is a foundational element of how to run a nonprofit.
 Whether you're in charge of the numbers or not, keeping a pulse on your organization's finances is always a smart idea.

-It’s common for leaders to feel intimidated by nonprofit accounting, with its many nuances and regulations.
-We aim to help you better understand how to introduce compliant and efficient practices that support your organization’s growth.
+It’s common for leaders to feel intimidated by nonprofit accounting, which has many nuances and regulations.
+We aim to help you better understand how to introduce compliant and efficient practices that support your organization’s growth with this nonprofit accounting guide.

-This ultimate guide to nonprofit accounting will walk you through:
+Your ultimate guide to nonprofit organization accounting will walk you through:

 • A deep dive into the nuances of nonprofit accounting

-• The differences between nonprofit and for-profit accounting
+• The differences between for profit and nonprofit accounting

 • Guidance around nonprofit accounting statements and reports